microsoft/fluentui/packages/react-components/react-components/etc/react-components.api.md

 import { TreeSelectionValue } from '@fluentui/react-tree';
 import { TreeSlots } from '@fluentui/react-tree';
 import { TreeState } from '@fluentui/react-tree';
+import { truncateBreadcrumbLongName } from '@fluentui/react-breadcrumb';
+import { truncateBreadcrumLongTooltip } from '@fluentui/react-breadcrumb';
 import { TypographyStyle } from '@fluentui/react-theme';
 import { TypographyStyles } from '@fluentui/react-theme';
 import { typographyStyles } from '@fluentui/react-theme';